Oliver Farm Equipment Company: Hart-Parr Gasoline Engine Company

 Hart-Parr 20-40 "Steel King" at the Floyd County Museum.

-The Hart-Parr 20–40, also called the "Steel King" is a tricycle tractor produced by the Hart-Parr company at their facility in Charles City Iowa, starting in 1911 and going till 1914.
+The Hart-Parr 20-40, also called the "Steel King", is a tricycle tractor produced by the Hart-Parr company at their facility in Charles City, Iowa, starting in 1911 and going till 1914.
 Approximately 197 were produced: 99 in 1912, 49 in 1913, and 49 in 1914.
 The 20-40 has a two-cylinder vertically mounted engine operating at 400 RPMs.
 Each cylinder has an 8-inch bore and a 12-inch stroke (1,206.4cuin/19.8L).
 The centerline of the crankshaft is offset from the cylinder by 2-3/4 inches to increase torque on the power stroke.
 The engine is oil-cooled rather than water-cooled.
 The engine runs either gasoline or a mixture of kerosene and water as the water helps eliminate the knock that occurs when burning kerosene.
 The tractor had two forward speeds, either 2.2 or 4 MPH.
 The 20-40 was considered a road-building and maintenance tractor as well as a farm tractor.
-To help reduce shock, the front and rear axles were spring mounted, a rarity for the time.
+To help reduce shock, the front and rear axles were spring-mounted, a rarity for the time.
 The name "Steel King" derives from the fact that most of the parts were made from steel or semi-steel, except for some engine parts.
 It used a Centrifugal governor rather than the older hit-and-miss governors.

 Hart-Parr 30-60 "Old Reliable" at the Floyd County Museum.

-The Hart-Parr 30-60 "Old Reliable" is a 2-cylinder Kerosene burning that weighed 10 tons that was built from at least 1913.
+The Hart-Parr 30-60 "Old Reliable" is a 2-cylinder kerosene-burning burning that weighed 10 tons and was built from 1907 to 1918.
+At special request, a further four units were built in 1924.
+A total of 3,798 units were built.
 The engine displaces 2,356 cubic inches The tractor is a dual front-wheel style.
-The 30-60 is so named as it generates 30 horsepower at 300 RPM. at the drawbar and 60 at the pulley.
+The 30-60 is so named as it generates 30 horsepower at 300 RPM at the drawbar and 60 at the pulley.
 The tractor produces over a thousand foot-pounds of torque.
 It employs a unique elliptical reverser to allow it to reverse.
 Ignition impulse is provided by a battery during start-up and a dynamo once the flywheel gains speed.
 It contains 200 quarts of light oil for coolant, so it never freezes.

-By 1915 the sod-busting or “Prairie” style tractor tractors were becoming obsolete as they were far too big and clumsy for the average farmer of the time.
-The need for smaller tractors led to the two-stroke “Little Devil” which was a complete failure and the tractors were recalled.
-It was rated at 15–22.